apache/struts-site/source/plugins/json/index.md

 ### Customizing the output

-Since `2.5.14`, you can implement the `org.apache.struts2.json.JSONWriter` interface to customize the generated json response.
+Since Struts 2.5.14, you can implement the `org.apache.struts2.json.JSONWriter` interface to customize the generated json response.
 The implementation should then be defined in `struts.xml` like:

 ```xml